mongodb/docs/source/includes/enable-disable-api-key-request-document.rst

      - Type
      - Description

-   * - ``description``
+   * - ``enabled``
-     - string
+     - boolean

-     - Description of the API key, which may be an empty string.
+     - Indicates whether the API key is enabled or disabled.
 Required.